 6.1.3 Solution for management of NPN service customer

 The NPN service customer (i.e. NPN-SC) is a role defined for NPN management to represent the CSC (e.g. verticals) which consumes communication services for non-public use (see clause 4.2).
-While in 3GPP management system, tenant represents a group of MnS consumers associated with the management capabilities they are allowed to access and consume (see clause 4.8 of TS 28.533 [21]).
-Therefore, the management of NPN-SC, which focuses on the granular access control of NPN-SC, is achieved through the management of context information for tenants.

-The creation of tenant context is finished during tenant registration procedure.
-The tenant registers to NPN-SP/OP for two reasons:

-- Enable the authentication and authorization to tenant.

-- Enable the tenant to obtain the permitted MnS information (e.g., MnS type and MnS components).
+The management of NPN-SC focuses on the granular access control of NPN-SC, which is used to specify and authorize the specific MnS information (e.g., MnS type and MnS components) the NPN-SC is allowed to consume.

-Figure 6.1.3-1 shows the procedure of management of tenant.